ntyazh/FActScore-turbo/README.md

 Please see more in [scripts/create_faiss_index.py](https://github.com/ntyazh/factscore/blob/main/scripts/create_faiss_index.py)

 * For existing FAISS index: make sure its IDs match the corresponding IDs from the database titles.
-* You can download the FAISS index for pre-built Wikipedia 2023 dump from step 2 here:
+* You can download the FAISS index for pre-built Wikipedia 2023 dump from step 2 [here](https://disk.yandex.ru/d/snh1-bBLbifsqQ).

 4. As the pipeline uses Embedding and ChatCompletion API, setup the base urls, API keys and proxies in the corresponding environment variables:
 ```bash